 The twelve states of the Midwest have their share of beautiful trees with dazzling autumn hues.
 Narrowing down where to go within one state can be challenging, let alone the region.
 However, each state has its best known spots, and here are some of the best places to find fall foliage in the Midwest.

 Table of Contents

-Fall scenery in Michigan
+Best Fall Colors in Michigan

 Tahquamenon Falls State Park in Michigan

 Located on Michigan’s Upper Peninsula, Tahquamenon Falls State Park is a beautiful destination any time of year.
-However, when leaves turn color, their red and orange hues complement the copper of the water (caused by tannins leached by the cedars, spruce and hemlock in swamps drained by the river).
+When leaves turn color, their orange and red hues complement the copper of the water (caused by tannins leached by the cedars, spruce, and hemlock in swamps drained by the river).

 Pictured Rocks National Lakeshore in Michigan